michaelbironneau/WaitingRoom/README.md

 # Waiting Room Prototype

+Disclaimer: I'm not a C# programmer and this is in part an excuse for me to learn the language beyond some Unity scripting.
+Please excuse any strange, non-idiomatic code.
+If it's bad enough to bother you, please open an issue!

 ## Problem

 Suppose that we want to manage access to a resource R that is capacity-constrained to support only S concurrent sessions.
 For example, suppose an event-booking website is only designed to support 100 concurrent sessions.